pluginkollektiv/statify/readme.txt

 This behavior can be modified with the `statify__skip_tracking` hook.

+### Why are some sources missing in the dashboard widget? ###
+*Statify* determines the source of a visit from the [Referer](https://developer.mozilla.org/docs/Web/HTTP/Reference/Headers/Referer) request header (or, with JavaScript tracking enabled, from `document.referrer`).
+The browser only sends this information when the originating site allows it via the [`Referrer-Policy`](https://developer.mozilla.org/docs/Web/HTTP/Reference/Headers/Referrer-Policy) header, so the originating site controls whether Statify receives a source at all.

+A few common reasons why a Referer is missing:

+* the originating site sends `Referrer-Policy: no-referrer` or `same-origin` (the latter is the default on many Fediverse instances, including Mastodon)
+* the link uses `rel="noreferrer"` or `rel="noopener noreferrer"`
+* the link goes from an HTTPS page to an HTTP page, which most browsers strip
+* the visitor uses a browser extension that suppresses Referer headers

+When the browser does not send a Referer, *Statify* has no data to record.
+There is no workaround on the receiving end, because the privacy decision is made by the browser on the originating site.
+If you are linking from your own site and want the link to be tracked, use a plain `<a href="…">` link without `rel="noreferrer"`.

 ### Can further visitor data be recorded? ###
 Some plugin users want to capture additional visitor data, e.g. name of the device and resolution.
 *Statify* counts exclusively page views and no visitors, the desired data acquisition is not a question.